francisstephan/wasm-chinesewriter/README.md

 and point your browser to localhost:8080

 ## Development

 After working through the nobundle guide [no bundle version of the wasm-bindgen guide](https://nobundle.github.io/book/examples/wasm-bindgen_guide.html), especially examples 1.1, 1.4 and 1.5, development was quite easy, except for `form` management, which requires web-sys Closure (partially shown in example 1.7 but with no complete form example).

-I plan to write a short tutorial on the subject of forms with rust + wasm.

-I found a working example in [https://codeberg.org/teotwaki/rust-wasm-form-validation-tutorial/src/branch/main/wasm/src/lib.rs](https://codeberg.org/teotwaki/rust-wasm-form-validation-tutorial/src/branch/main/wasm/src/lib.rs), which solved the issue for me.
+I found relevant information in [https://sebastian.lauwe.rs/blog/rust-wasm-form-validation/](https://sebastian.lauwe.rs/blog/rust-wasm-form-validation/) as welle as a working example in [https://codeberg.org/teotwaki/rust-wasm-form-validation-tutorial/src/branch/main/wasm/src/lib.rs](https://codeberg.org/teotwaki/rust-wasm-form-validation-tutorial/src/branch/main/wasm/src/lib.rs), which solved the issue for me.

 Watch live at [https://eludev.fr/wasmzidian/](https://eludev.fr/wasmzidian/)